chadders127/TRCCompSci.Jekyll-Now/_posts/4-10-19-variables.md

 title: We used variables
 catagories: project
 ---
+VARIABLE:
+able to be changed or adapted.
+"the drill has variable speed"

 I used a variable at some point.
 Here is the code to prove it that may be mine:

 string temp;